 We can learn these skills in school, through online courses, or from reading instruction books, and on resumes, hard skills are looking so great because they are matching up well with lots of job descriptions and definitions.

 An employer or hiring manager can easily verify if you master hard skills by asking for a certificate, license, or academic degree, or by giving you a test.
+You will notice that it was also definitely worth getting your GED.
+Today, a secondary education degree is required for just about any position, also at the entry-level.

 Some examples of soft skills include teamwork, communication skills, problem-solving, analytical reasoning, patience, resilience, persistence perseverance, mentoring, and leadership.